yardinternet/a11y-cookie-yes/README.md

 ## 🚀 How to publish

-1. Change the version of `package.json` to the desired version and commit this change.
+1. Change the version of `package.json` to the desired version, run `npm update` and commit this change.
 2. Go to [releases of the package](https://github.com/yardinternet/a11y-cookie-yes/releases) and click on "Draft a new release"
 3. Click "Choose a tag", type the corresponding version and press Enter.
 Add a title and description for the release.
 4. Click "Publish release"